How To Prepare and Pack Fragile Items for a Move

 If an insurance claim is your next course of action, initiate it with all the due diligence of a detective presenting a case.
 Contact your moving company or insurance provider promptly, armed with your photographic evidence and detailed notes.
 Fill out claim forms carefully to ensure approval.

-When discussing the claim, be clear and concise about the circumstances.
-If you opted for full value protection, understand that the insurance company may choose to repair, replace, or compensate for the item's current market value.
-For high-value items, having an appraisal prior to the move can be invaluable during these discussions.
+When discussing a claim, be clear and direct about the circumstances.
+If you chose full value protection, the insurance company may repair, replace, or pay for the item’s current market value.
+For high-value items, an appraisal done before the move can help support your claim.

 Find Moving Companies in Your State